CosiMichele/workshop-materials/2024/2408-Biosci_series/03_seq-manipulation.md

 ## Topic overview

 This workshop introduces participants to the **fundamentals of RNA-seq data analysis** by building a streamlined pipeline for transcriptomics.
-Using *E. coli* as a model organism, attendees will work hands-on with real RNA-seq data, **learning to align reads** to a reference genome, **assemble transcripts**, and **perform basic differential gene expression analysis**.
-By the end of the session, participants will have a working knowledge of key bioinformatics tools— HISAT2, SAMtools, StringTie, and Ballgown—and how these tools fit together in a transcriptomics workflow.
+Using *E. coli* as a model organism, attendees will work hands-on with real RNA-seq data, **learning to align reads** to a reference genome, **quantify gene expression**, and **perform differential gene expression analysis**.
+By the end of the session, participants will have a working knowledge of key bioinformatics tools— HISAT2, SAMtools, featureCounts, and DESeq2—and understand how these tools fit together in a typical RNA-seq workflow.

 > [!IMPORTANT]
 > This workshop uses data obtained by the [National Center of Biotechnology Information (NCBI)](https://www.ncbi.nlm.nih.gov/).
 > We are going to be using *E. coli* as the example organism throughout this workshop.
 All files are made available on CyVerse [here](https://datacommons.cyverse.org/browse/iplant/home/shared/cyverse_training/datalab/biosciences) or if you are using the command line here: `/iplant/home/shared/cyverse_training/datalab/biosciences`.
 >
-> - The *E. coli* genome used will be the [ASM584v2](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000005845.2/) (4.6MB).
+> - The *E. coli* genome used will be the [ASM75055v1](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000750555.1/) (4.6MB).
 > - Curated RefSeq annotations (gtf) for the genome can be found in the same location as above.
+> - Raw reads are taken from a recent study, [Transcriptome RNA Sequencing Data Set of Differential Gene Expression in *Escherichia coli* BW25113 Wild-Type and *slyA* Mutant Strains](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8142576/) by Frank J. Stewart (Microbiology Resoururce Announcements, 2021).
-> - Raw reads used are from [here](https://www.ncbi.nlm.nih.gov/sra/SRX26020219[accn]) (302.8MB) and [here](https://www.ncbi.nlm.nih.gov/sra/?term=SRR30597479) (Note: these sequences come from the [same project](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1158507) and have been processed with an Illumina NovaSeq 6000 machine).
+>   - Reads used are [SRX10348166](https://www.ncbi.nlm.nih.gov/sra/SRX10348166) (run SRR13970433), [SRX10348167](https://www.ncbi.nlm.nih.gov/sra/SRX10348167) (run SRR13970434), [SRX10348168](https://www.ncbi.nlm.nih.gov/sra/SRX10348168) (run SRR13970435), and [SRX10348169](https://www.ncbi.nlm.nih.gov/sra/SRX10348169) (run SRR13970436).
+Reads have been processed using the Illumina NextSeq 500 machine.
 >   - These reads have been fetched with the `sra-tools` (`prefetch <SRA sample>`) and extracted (`fastq-dump <SRA sample>.sra`).
+>   - Note:

 > [!NOTE]
 > **Overview of Pipeline**
 > As this can be classified as an analysis pipeline, it is important for us to highlight what the major steps are:
 > ```
 > [Raw RNA-seq Data (SRA)]                  #
->         ↓                                 # These have been pre-made in preparation for the workshop.
+>         ↓                                 # Pre-made data in preparation for the workshop.
 > [Convert to FASTQ]                        #
 >         ↓
-> [Align with Hisat2]
+> [Align with HISAT2]
 >         ↓
 > [Convert & Sort BAM with SAMtools]
 >         ↓
-> [Assemble & Quantify with StringTie]
+> [Quantify Reads with featureCounts]
 >         ↓
-> [Analyze with Ballgown]
+> [Perform Differential Expression Analysis with DESeq2]
 > ```

 ---